— Sex and the law in the UK

 Attacks on the equality and human rights regulator

 The Equality and Human Rights Commission is the UK’s National Human Rights Institution (NHRI).
 It has statutory responsibility for implementing the Equality Act 2010.
 Previously it had a very close relationship with Stonewall.
 Then Chief Executive Ben Summerskill was one of the original Commissioners.
 When he stood down Angela Mason, former Executive Director, became a Commissioner.
-Later David Isaac, a former chair of Stonewall, was its Chair for 4 years.The EHRC was a member of the Stonewall Champions scheme for many years.
+Later David Isaac, a former chair of Stonewall, was its Chair for four years.The EHRC was a member of the Stonewall Champions scheme for many years.
 It released policy positions and guidance that were in line with transactivist organisations’ positions.

 A recent review of board effectiveness found that many staff joined the EHRC at a time when it saw itself as an advocacy organisation for specific causes.
 The current chair inherited an organisation in turmoil and has worked to shift the Commission back to being an objective regulator.
 The independent review said: